node-hive/hivemvc/README.md

 et.al, and has the dataspace this function is a good place to transport this information into models and other utilities.

+### Models

+Models are "meta-resources" -- they don't define APIs into any particular data store, as much as encapsulate your custom code for doing so in a named hook.

+### View Helpers

+View helpers "Pipe" the rendered output through a series of functions that selectively activate and pre-process data from the views' output manifest.
+They are the equivalent of Ruby's `after` hooks.
+They do *not* apply themselves to REST/raw JSON output.
+They trigger between `on_output` and the template rendering (EJS) stage of the request.

+### Mixins

+Mixins are executed once when the application boots.
+They are a way to insert any number of "state checking/initialization" routines into your application, especially those sort of actions that are specific and local to the needs of a particular Hive, Action or Frame.
+They have a weight that govens their load order.

 Hive and Express
 ================

-Where nuby-express internalized the express app, in hive, the assumption is you already have an express application, and you are looking to scale and better organize it.
+In Hive, the assumption is you already have an express application, and you are looking to scale and better organize it.
 So hive wraps itself around an existing application, using the app and server as resources of the apiary.
-The apiary is the top level singleton of your site.*
+The apiary is the top level singleton of your site that is instantiated after the Express app has connected.*

 Here is a typical bootstrap file with express and hive-mvc working in concert: